Hello and Welcome to Year 2

 Every child will also take part in a Guided Reading session every week with Miss Hennigan and Mrs Chapman, where they will read a different text to their individual reading book.
 Children will also take part in a range of reading activities including enjoying books in our own reading area.

-The children will also be exploring our library and selecting their own book to read for pleasure.
+The children will also be exploring the library and selecting their own book to read for pleasure.
 Our library day is Tuesday.

 It would be beneficial to developing your child's love of reading if you could find just five minutes several times a week, more if you can, to listen to your child read then ask them questions about the book and recording a comment in their reading record diary.
 When books are ready to be changed please put them in the ‘finished books’ box.
 Children need to bring their books and reading record to school every day.

 In Mathematics we will continue to work on strategies to solve addition, subtraction, multiplication and division calculations.
-We will be consolidating our knowledge of fractions.
 We will be applying the knowledge we have to solve a range of word problems.
+We will be collecting data and producing bar charts as well as asking and answering questions about them.

 Knowing the times tables to at least 12 x 12 from memory helps us with our written and mental calculations.
 Therefore throughout the year we will be memorising the times tables too, but it would be fantastic if you could also support your children to learn these at home.
 We will continue learning the 2’s, 5’s and 10 times tables.
 We will also be learning the related division facts.